tgwizard/bash-oauth2-client/README.md

 # Client registration at Google

+This is not necessary to run the project, the client credentials are hard-coded.

 Go to https://console.developers.google.com, set up a new project.

  - Create OAuth credentials, and specify a redirect_uri.